 Travel insurance helps you deal with the aforementioned uncertainties during an international trip.
-However, it does not cover your life.
+It is meant for accidents and not for protecting your life.
 Were you to die while traveling, your travel insurance will not issue a payout to your family.

 For that, you need life insurance.
-It provides your loved ones with financial assistance should the unthinkable happen.
+It provides people you love with financial assistance should the unthinkable happen.

 Does life insurance cover travel outside Canada?